brblacky/Pero/docs/welcome.md

 ### License

-Atlanta is licensed under the GPL 3.0 license.
+Pero is licensed under the GPL 3.0 license.
 See the file `LICENSE` for more information.
 If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.